noahnkr/portfolio-site/public/posts/linear-regression.md

 ## Computing the Gradient

-_Preface: If you haven't brushed up on calculus recently, you might find it helpful to read my post on the [math used in machine learning](https://noahnkr/blog/math-review)._
+> If you haven't brushed up on calculus recently, you might find it helpful to read my post on the [math used in machine learning](/blog/math-review).

 To update our weights using gradient descent, we need to compute the gradient of the loss function **with respect to the weight vector**.
 This tells us how changing each weight will affect the model's error.